Merle Reskin Theatre: Lease

 At the end of 1930, it was announced that the Blackstone Theatre Company was terminating its lease.
 Mr. Erlanger had died in March, the country was in the midst of the Depression, and newspaper reports remarked on how many businesses were suffering.
 Building owners John and Tracy Drake managed the theatre for a year before foreclosure loomed in 1932.
 In 1934, they leased the theatre to Playgoer's Incorporated, although this group only lasted a year.

-The Blackstone was saved in the 1930s by the Federal Theatre Project, which leased the theatre in 1936 and continued to use it for rehearsals and productions until the program was abolished by Congress in 1939.
+The Blackstone was saved by the Federal Theatre Project, which leased the theater in 1936 and continued to use it for rehearsals and productions until the program was terminated by Congress in 1939.
 During this period, the Blackstone played host to original plays.

-In 1940, the theater was rented by Oscar Sertin, who staged "Life with Father" starring Lillian Gish, which opened in February and ran for more than a year.
+In 1940, the theater was rented by Oscar Sertin, who staged Life with Father starring Lillian Gish, which opened in February and ran for more than a year.
 The following year, Buddy Ebsen starred in "Good Night Ladies!", which ran for 100 weeks.
 From 1942 through 1945, the theatre was run by Slavin Amusement Company.

 Shubert Brothers

 In 1945, a reconstituted Blackstone Theatre Company managed the hall until 1948 when the Shubert Brothers bought the theatre.
 With the rise of other forms of entertainment, such as television, attendance at live theaters declined and the Shubert Organization scaled back the Blackstone's season from 28 weeks to as few as 14 weeks each year.

 1959 saw the premiere of Lorraine Hansberry's "A Raisin in the Sun."
 Although the play was successful, after four weeks it left Chicago for New York City.
 Around the same time, a renaissance in Chicago theatre was taking place on the city's north side.

-The Blackstone was dark from 1986 until August 1988, when it reopened to Lily Tomlin's one woman show "The Search For Signs of Intelligent Life in the Universe."
+The Blackstone was dark from May 1986 until August 1988, when it reopened to Lily Tomlin's one woman show "The Search For Signs of Intelligent Life in the Universe."
 At this time, the Shubert Organization decided it was time to divest itself of all Chicago theatres except for the Shubert Theatre on Monroe Street.